tonimc/SPaginator/README.md

 SPaginator
 ==========

-SPaginator - Very simple paginator in JS
+SPaginator - Very simple paginator in JS based on jQuery

 SPaginator is very simple to add to your components like lists, grids......